PeachPaulison/SFF_Wheel_Library/README.md

 I'd *LOVE* testers!
 I **need** testers.
 Wash your hands.
 Push the buttons.
 Don't lick anything.

 ### Things to Try:
-- **Sign up** as a member (you need to be in the Members list first — if you're having an issuemessage me!)
+- **Sign up** as a member (you need to be in the Members list first — if you're having an issue message me!)
 - **Browse and filter** wheels
 - **Check out a wheel** — does the status update?
 Does it feel right?
 - **Contribute wheels** to the library (brand dropdown + name suggestions are new!)